Academic Progress

 Level 2: Written Appeal to the PCS Grade Appeals Committee

-If all attempts have been made to contact the instructor and failed, or the student has successfully contacted the instructor in writing and subsequent communication did not resolve the dispute by clarifying the basis on which the grade was given, or the instructor clarified the basis on which the grade was given and the student still disagrees with the instructor’s assessment, the student may begin the formal grade appeal process by submitting the appeal to the Associate Dean for Academic Programs.
-The appeal must be received within 10 days of the faculty’s response.
+If all attempts have been made to contact the instructor and failed, or the student has successfully contacted the instructor in writing and subsequent communication did not resolve the dispute by clarifying the basis on which the grade was given, or the instructor clarified the basis on which the grade was given and the student still disagrees with the instructor's assessment, the student may begin the formal grade appeal process by submitting the appeal to the Associate Dean for Academic Programs.
+The appeal must be received within 10 days of the faculty's response or within 10 days of when the email was sent, if no response was received.

 NOTE: A disagreement about the subjective evaluation of the student's performance in the class is NOT grounds for appeal.
 It is assumed that the instructor, as the subject matter expert, is the one most qualified to evaluate any and all work submitted.
 Therefore, in order for an appeal to be considered, the student must demonstrate an objective discrepancy between the way in which they were evaluated and the grading policies and procedures outlined in the syllabus.